rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 World weapon: enemies drop Javelins in the first fight after climbing up.

 Other: Kratos can get on top of the doorway to the next area using Unarmed Jumps.
 If you're careful enough, you can touch the trigger that starts the cinematic "slow walking" mode of the corridor but then walk leave via out of bounds to do some cinematic slow walking outdoors!
-You can't activate R1- prompts during this time, so you're in danger of getting stuck.
+You can't activate R1-prompts during this time, so you're in danger of getting stuck.
 Getting hit by any enemy will free Kratos again and he regains normal movement, though.

-Going over the gate early can't be used as a time saving tactic.This is because the game will crash after you've walked deep enough.
+Going over the gate early can't be used as a time saving tactic.
+This is because the game will crash after you've walked deep enough.
 It will always crash if you have not lowered the gate in front of the corridor, because some important trigger is tied to that action.

 If you get enough height near the doorway, then jump inside towards the cinematic walking corridor, you might end up inside the cells with other characters and also skip a loading trigger that makes the game load the next area.
 This causes Kratos to fall down to his death at the end of the cinematic walk.

 Videos:
 1, vipeazone's vid: